Illustrative instrumentation example

 Illustrative dashboard view for Smart Gravity Bin.

-This example shows how one instrumented dispensing point can connect to a practical dashboard layer.
-It combines fill-level visibility, weekly sales trends, temperature and humidity monitoring, discount decision support, multi-bin operational oversight, and the ability to translate usage into cost impact and support cost-aware decisions.
+This example shows how one instrumented dispensing point can connect to a practical dashboard layer with fill-level visibility, sales trends, environmental monitoring, multi-bin oversight, and cost-aware decisions.

 HEKONE Smart Gravity Bin dashboard example

-Illustrative dashboard concept showing fill level, sales trend, environmental conditions, and multi-bin overview.
+Illustrative dashboard concept showing fill level, sales trends, environmental visibility, and multi-bin intelligence.

 Single-bin operational view